rossdr/Cellular_Automata/README.md

 My class overall is not static.
 Specific steps must be taken:

 0. Set the width.
 This is done in the constructor.
 (My constructor will then speedrun steps 1-2.)
-1. Set the seed, down from which each line of bytes shall generate (randomly).
+1. Set the seed and offset, down from which each line of bytes shall generate (randomly).
 2. Set the limit byte of wall, below which each pixel is marked as "true".
 For human readability this comes in as 0-100 ("per-cent'") rather than 0-255.
 3. Iterate however-many times.